List of DOS commands: EDLIN

 DOS line-editor.
 It can be used with a script file, like debug, this makes it of some use even today.
 The absence of a console editor in MS-DOS/PC DOS 1–4 created an after-market for third-party editors.

 In DOS 5, an extra command "?" was added to give the user much-needed help.

 DOS 6 was the last version to contain EDLIN; for MS-DOS 6, it's on the supplemental disks, while PC DOS 6 had it in the base install.
 Windows NT 32-bit, and OS/2 have Edlin.

 EMM386

-The EMM386 command enables or disables EMM386 expanded-memory support on a computer with an 80386 or higher processor.
+Enables or disables EMM386 expanded-memory support on a computer with an 80386 or higher processor.

 The command is available in MS-DOS versions 5 and later.